totuni/esp-studio-examplesII/Transformations/join/README.md

 ## Test the Project and View the Results

 When you test the project, the results for each window appear on separate tabs:
-- The FullOuterJoin tab lists...
+- The FullOuterJoin tab lists the combination of the `customers.csv` and `loyalty.csv` tables.
-- The InnerJoin tab lists...
+- The InnerJoin tab lists the results of an inner join performed on `orders.csv` and the full outer join tables.
-- The LeftOuterJoin tab...
+- The LeftOuterJoin tab lists the results of a left outer join performed on the `orders.csv` and the full outer join tables.
-- The RightOuterJoin tab...
+- The RightOuterJoin tab lists the results of a right outer join join performed on the `orders.csv` and the full outer join tables.

 The following figure shows the results for the FullOuterJoin tab: